opcreek/Innovate/README.md

 The development code can be found on the Github [project repository](https://github.com/opcreek/Innovate).

+To run locally, import the psql dump file `inno.psql` locally and install the dependencies using the `requirments.txt` file.

 ### Backend

 The `./backend` directory contains the Flask and SQLAlchemy server.
 To run the api, run the following commands from the backend directory: